Newspaper Page Text

 Except an education

-And I'm taking tha® 4n you see
+And I’m taking that-in you see

-So I''m ready to say adieu
+So I'm ready to say adieu

 And sing "I'm Georgia Bound,"